PicardParis/ep22/README.md

    ```terminal
    You're registered!
    ```
 4. If you get a different message, this should be self explanatory.
 You can then fix, redeploy, and retry.
 If you're stuck, feel free to chat with us at the booth.

-🎉 You're registered to participate in the raffle...
+🎉 You're now registered to participate in the daily raffles...

 ## More

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

-Don't forget to come to our booth during the afternoon break.
+Don't forget to come to our booth for the daily raffles.
-- The raffle will take place at **15:15**.
+- Raffles take place during the afternoon break at **15:15**.
 - If you're drawn and not there, we'll have to relaunch the wheel.

 And feel free to come to our booth anytime to chat about Google Cloud, Python, or anything.